Surviving PA School

 In terms of clinical pathophysiology and physiology, resources such as The Calgary Guide’s website and McCance Pathophysiology were also a go-to for me.

 Where I leaned most, however, were with several PANCE board review resources and USMLE Step 2 board review.

 As we went through diseases and diagnoses, my classmates and I would grab our review books and study the entries for the specific diagnoses.
 This gave us concise, high yield information on the topics that we were learning about.

 I felt that this was extremely beneficial; it gave us “what we needed to know” for exams and for our once weekly clinic session.

-A big reason, why I believed this method to work well, was because the goal of any PA school is to turn out new clinicians to serve as healthcare providers.
+A big reason why I believed this method worked well was because the goal of any PA school is to turn out new clinicians to serve as healthcare providers.

 To do this, their students must pass the PANCE.
 I felt that if this is a PA school’s number one goal, then they will more than likely test on the things that are needed for the PANCE, and for your career, as a PA.

-So, by studying the material from PANCE review books, this allowed me to meet those goals.
+So, studying the material from PANCE review books allowed me to meet those goals.
 And in the long run, I was proverbially “killing two birds with one stone”, because studying for my exams was like studying for the PANCE as well.

 This worked well for learning the diagnoses, including the signs and symptoms, what tests to order to diagnose, and how to treat.
 But other things, like pathophysiology and pharmacology, required me to study more of the lecture, as previously discussed.